Healthdirect Free Australian health advice you can count on.

 Symptoms of rotator cuff injury can include:

-• weakness of the shoulder
+• weakness of your shoulder

 • pain when sleeping on the affected side